• Loading stock data...

 The 59-year-old founder and CEO of Pershing Square Capital Management will play in the Hall of Fame Open, an ATP Challenger event at the International Tennis Hall of Fame, where he’ll battle alongside doubles partner Jack Sock.

-If the duo win their first match, Ackman is “pretty sure” he’ll be the oldest person in tennis history to win ATP points.
-(ATP did not respond to a request for comment.)
+If the duo win their first match, Ackman said in a post on X that he’s “pretty sure” he’ll be the oldest person in tennis history to win ATP points.
+(ATP says that actually Gardnar Mulloy was the oldest player to earn a point at 63.)
 Victory would earn them 25 points each and prize money of $2,030, which Ackman says will go to Sock.

 “I’ve never met Jack Sock,” Ackman said in an interview with Front Office Sports on Thursday.
 That’ll change on Friday, when the partners start training in Bridgehampton before traveling to Newport on Sunday ahead of the tournament.
 Doubles matches begin Tuesday.